SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow: Introduction

-The original SFNet~\cite{SFnet} achieves satisfactory results on speed and accuracy trade-off and several following works~\cite{huang2021fapn} generalize the idea of SFNet into other domains.
-However, the inference speed of SFNet is still not fast enough due to the multi-stage features involved.
-To speed up the SFNet and maintain the accuracy at the same time, we propose a new version of SFNet, named SFNet-Lite.
+The original SFNet~\cite{SFnet} achieves satisfactory results on speed and accuracy trade-off, and several following works~\cite{huang2021fapn} generalize the idea of SFNet into other domains.
+However, the inference speed of SFNet still needs to be faster due to the multi-stage features involved.
+To speed up the SFNet and maintain accuracy at the same time, we propose a new version of SFNet, named SFNet-Lite.
 In particular, we design a new flow-aligned module named Gated Dual Flow Aligned Module (GD-FAM).
-Following FAM, GD-FAM takes two features as inputs and leans \textit{two separate semantic flows} to refine both high resolution feature and low resolution feature simultaneously.
-Meanwhile, we also generate a shared gate map to dynamically control the flow warping processing before the final addition.
-The newly proposed GD-FAM can be appended at the end of SFNet backbone \textit{only once}, which directly refines the highest resolution feature and lowest resolution features.
+Following FAM, GD-FAM takes two features as inputs and learns \textit{two semantic flows} to refine both high-resolution and low-resolution features simultaneously.
+Meanwhile, we also generate a shared gate map to control the flow warping processing before the final addition dynamically.
+The newly proposed GD-FAM can be appended at the end of SFNet backbone \textit{only once}, directly refining the highest and lowest resolution features.
 Such design avoids multiscale feature fusion and speeds up the SFNet by a large margin.
-We name our new version of SFNet as \textbf{SFNet-Lite}.
-Moreover, to keep the origin accuracy, we carry out extensive experiments on Cityscapes via introducing more balanced datasets training~\cite{nvidia_seg_video}.
-As results, our SFNet-Lite with ResNet-18 backbone achieves \textbf{80.1} mIoU on Cityscapes test set but with the speed of \textbf{49 FPS} (\textbf{16 FPS} improvements and slightly better performance over original SFNet~\cite{SFnet}).
-Moreover, when adopting with STDCv1 backbone, our method can achieve \textbf{78.7 mIoU} whiling running with the speed of \textbf{120 FPS.} The results are shown in Figure~\ref{fig:tesear_stoa_city} (red node).
+We name our new version of SFNet as \textbf{SFNet-Lite}. {Moreover, to keep the origin accuracy, we carry out extensive experiments on Cityscapes by introducing more balanced datasets training~\cite{nvidia_seg_video}.
+As a result, our SFNet-Lite with ResNet-18 backbone achieves \textbf{80.1} mIoU on Cityscapes test set but with the speed of \textbf{49 FPS} (\textbf{16 FPS} improvements with slightly better performance over original SFNet~\cite{SFnet}).
+Moreover, when adopting with STDCv1 backbone, our method can achieve \textbf{78.7 mIoU} while running with the speed of \textbf{120 FPS.} The results are shown in Fig.~\ref{fig:tesear_stoa_city} (red node).}